 The very first step we took when starting Talented Ladies Club was to have a stab at a business plan.
 As it was right at the very beginning, we didn’t have a lot of the answers at that point, but it was a brilliant exercise as it showed us everything we did need to think about, and quickly revealed any holes in our logic.

 We’ve put writing a business plan as step 10 in our list here because all the work you’ve done, and information you’ve gathered so far, will help you get your business plan off to a strong start.

 So how do you write a business plan?
 There are dozens, if not hundreds, of free templates available online.
-We spent ages finding the one that was the best fit for us (HSBC).
-And in fact, adapted their structure as the basis of our own template in our membership club Kickstart.
-(We also created an easy-to-follow guide to writing your business plan to take some of the pain and guesswork out of it.)
+We spent ages finding the one that was the best fit for us.
+And in fact, adapted their structure as the basis of our own template in our online business course Kickstart.

 If you’re getting ready to write your business plan, you may find these articles helpful:

 - How to plan a business without a business plan.

 Of course this isn’t everything you need to do and know when starting a business – we don’t have the space to cover it all here! – but it is a good start.
 Every step we cover here is an essential consideration in building a successful enterprise, as we strongly recommend you ensure you tackle them all.